baychub/cb-gsg/Getting-Started.md

 2. Click Inventory.

 	![Inventory page](https://baychub.github.io/cb-gsg/images/inventory.png)
-3. Try placing a tag some distance away or under a thick piece of metal to simulate exiting, and see how the display changes for that tag's EPC number.

 ### Turn scheduling on or off
 By default, the RSP Controller application directs each RSP sensor to read one at a time, from first sensor to last sensor and then back to the first again.
 This minimizes interference in case the antennas are relatively close together with significant overlaps.